bitblik/client/assets/faq/faq_en.md

 #### What is BitBlik?

-BitBlik is free and opensource software designed to facilitate the peer-to-peer exchange of Bitcoin for BLIK codes.\
+BitBlik is free and open source software designed to facilitate the peer-to-peer exchange of Bitcoin for BLIK codes.\
 The fundamental idea is to:
 - pay with Bitcoin everywhere where BLIK payment is accepted
 - buy Bitcoin by generating and selling BLIK codes

 #### Why another P2P tool?
 Why not just use existing ones like RoboSats, Bisq, or Hodl Hodl?

-While those P2P escrow services are excellent and should be used for larger and longer-term trades, Bitblik is intended to be used as a quick payment method using BLIK codes in places/situations where it's appropriate, such as self-checkout stores, restaurants, online shopping, and even ATM machines.
+While those P2P escrow services are excellent and should be used for larger and longer-term trades, BitBlik is intended to be used as a quick payment method using BLIK codes in places/situations where it's appropriate, such as self-checkout stores, restaurants, online shopping, and even ATM machines.
 The entire exchange process shouldn't take more than a couple of minutes, depending on how quickly takers notice the new offer and are able to promptly provide and confirm the BLIK code.
 - **Makers** are users looking to sell Bitcoin.
 - **Takers** are users looking to buy Bitcoin.